apt-spaghetti/Spaghetti-s-Notepad/README.md

   3. Ability to save your file and change it's name.

 Planned:
-  1. Ability to edit .txt files
+  1. Ability to edit .txt files.
-  2. Ability to open multiple tabs
+  2. Ability to open multiple tabs.
-  3. Ability to choose a directory to save the file
+  3. Ability to choose a directory to save the file.